optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Problems**

-- There is no autocomplete
+- There is no autocomplete.
-- It is very easy to make typos and they only get caught at runtime
+- It is very easy to make typos and they only get caught at runtime.
-- Users cannot select algorithms without reading the documentation
+- Users cannot select algorithms without reading the documentation.

 #### Difficulties

-The usual solution to selecting algorithms in an autocomplete friendly way is an Enum.
+The usual solution to selecting algorithms in an autocomplete friendly way is an `Enum`.
 However, there are two difficulties that make this solution suboptimal:

 1. The set of available algorithms depends on the packages a user has installed.
 Almost